datajoint/datajoint-tutorials/README.md

       - The start time for Codespaces is **~30s**.
 This will pull the built codespace from the cache when you need it.
       - *Tip*: Each month, GitHub renews a [free-tier](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts) quota of computing and storage.
 Typically we run into the storage limits before anything else since Codespaces consume storage while stopped.
 It is best to delete Codespaces when not actively in use and recreate them when needed.
 We'll soon be creating prebuilds to avoid larger build times.
 Once any portion of your quota is reached, you will need to wait for it to be reset at the end of your cycle or add billing info to your GitHub account to handle overages.
       - *Tip*: GitHub auto names the Codespaces, but you can rename the Codespaces so that it is easier to identify later.
+      - To begin, navigate to the notebooks directory located in the left panel and proceed through the sequentially organized Jupyter notebooks, labeled by numbers.
+Execute the cells in the notebooks to begin your walkthrough of the tutorial.
+      - Once you are done, see the options in the menu in the bottom-left corner.
+In Codespaces, you can `Stop Current Codespace`.
+By default, GitHub will also automatically stop the Codespaces after 30 minutes of inactivity.

 - **Local environment**:
    - We highly recommend this option for users that who want to apply DataJoint to **their own neuroscience experiments** and lab research after exploring the tutorials.
 Additionally, this option is particularly advantageous for those who have a keen interest in **other modules of the DataJoint Elements Library** (e.g., Miniscope, DeepLabCut).
 For this option, ensure you have the following: